egonw/blog/_posts/2012-01-15-groovy-cheminformatics-4th-edition.markdown

 book.
 The first three editions sold 37 copies, including two for myself.
 Enough to feel supported and to continue working on it.

-So, this new edition is again thicker, summing up to 152 pages now, which is 28 pages more than [the 3rd edition](http://chem-bla-ics.blogspot.com/2011/07/groovy-cheminformatics-3rd-edition.html).
+So, this new edition is again thicker, summing up to 152 pages now, which is 28 pages more than [the 3rd edition <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2011/07/31/groovy-cheminformatics-3rd-edition.html).
 Indeed, the table of contents is more than half a page longer in itself, though, just barely, still fitting on four pages.
 In fact, I had to remove one (new) subsection title, because it would take otherwise two further pages.